nick264/music-processor-master/README.md

 If you don't pass a Youtube url, you'll be presented with a library of videos from which you can choose.
 Every time you run `ruby start.rb` with a new Youtube url, it will save the audio to disk and add the video to the library.

+__Note__: on Linux systems the music player is run with `sudo`.
+GPIO pin access also may require root privileges.
+Therefore I'd recommend running as root, e.g. `rvmsudo ruby start.rb`.

 ### Installing

 1. Install gems with `bundle install`